niksingh0908/Netflix-SQL-Data-Analysis/README.md

 FROM netflix
 WHERE CAST(date_added AS DATE) >= CURRENT_DATE - INTERVAL '5 years';
 ```
+**Objective**: Retrieve content added to Netflix in the last 5 years.

 ## 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'.
 ```sql